Dedicated Vs Integrated Graphics Card

 It has to be ported in a separate PCI slot in the motherboard.
 So normal motherboard without a PCI slot can not be used for a dedicated graphics card.

-The dedicated graphics card has its own memory unit called VRAM ( Video Random Access Memory).
+The dedicated graphics card has a memory unit called VRAM ( Video Random Access Memory).
 It does not interfere with the CPU functions and does not share the CPU resources.

 Dedicated Graphics Card Vs Integrated Graphics Card